Get involved to have your say

 The Glebe Society Inc

-The Glebe Society meets every second Wednesday of the month (except in January) at the Old Fire Station in Glebe from 7.30pm, to discuss community issues including heritage, bays and foreshores, transport, traffic, planning, the environment, and it also arranges social events.
+The Glebe Society meets every second Wednesday of the month (except in January) at the Old Fire Station in Glebe from 7.30pm.
+The society discusses community issues including heritage, bays and foreshores, transport, traffic, planning, the environment, and it also arranges social events.

 President: John Gray